zerotier/docs/docs/dns.md

 ---
 title: DNS
+description: DNS on your ZeroTier network
 ---

-DNS on your ZeroTier network.

 :::info BETA
 This feature is still in beta.
 This will soon be integrated into ZeroTier 2.0, but for now, it is segregated to allow us to iterate quickly.